xoxzo/din-action-server-demo/README.md

 ## How to run

-Currently, sample actions are stared in the database.
+Currently, sample actions are stored in the database.
 You have to insert the actions into the database in advance.
 Run this shell script to insert default actions into the database.

     sh init_database.sh

-In oder to run this app, you use dinago `manage` command.
+In order to run this app, you use django `manage` command.

     python manage.py runserver